Magistern/JS-cheat-sheet/README.md

 console.log(multiply); // 2000
 console.log(divide); // 20
 ```
 Notice that the result of `console.log(sum)` is not 210, but "20010".
 This happens because, when `sum` is declared, the variable `input` is a string and 10 is a number.
-At this point, JavaScript is confused, because it does not know if what you want to do is:
+At this point, JavaScript is confused, since it does not know if what you want to do is:
 1. To join the values together (&quot;200&quot; + 10 = &quot;20010&quot;), or
 1. To add the values up (&quot;200&quot; + 10 = 210).